Skip to content

 Scenario: You're an auditor examining a company's expense reports.
 You suspect some employees might be submitting fraudulent claims.

-function on the array of leading digits.
-A higher distance suggests a greater deviation from Benford's Law. -
+1. Apply the function: Use the benford_distance function on the array of leading digits.
+A higher distance suggests a greater deviation from Benford's Law.

 Example BigQuery SQL: